 It is well known that the number of isometry classes in a genus is finite.
 It is also called the \textbf{\emph{class number}} of the genus.
 We state a criterion for class number $1$ due to M.\ Kneser \cite{kneser} and V.\ Nikulin \cite[1.13.3]{nikulin1}:

-\begin{thm} Let $L$ be a non-degenerate \textbf{indefinite} even lattice of rank $r$.
+\begin{theorem} Let $L$ be a non-degenerate \textbf{indefinite} even lattice of rank $r$.
 Its class number is $1$ if the discriminant group of $L$ can be generated by $\le r-2$ elements.
-Hence, in this case $L$ is uniquely determined by its rank, index and the discriminant quadratic form. \ \end{thm}
+Hence, in this case $L$ is uniquely determined by its rank, index and the discriminant quadratic form. \end{theorem}